 top of page

-The MASCC Risk Index is a validated clinical scoring system used to risk-stratify patients with febrile neutropenia (FN) and decide outpatient vs inpatient management.This is very high-yield for FRCPath / ID / Oncology cross-cover and comes up often in viva 👀
+The MASCC Risk Index is a validated clinical scoring system used to risk-stratify patients with febrile neutropenia (FN) and decide between outpatient vs inpatient management.
+This tool is very high-yield for FRCPath / ID / Oncology cross-cover and frequently appears in viva scenarios. 👀

-To identify low-risk febrile neutropenia patients who may be safely treated with oral antibiotics ± outpatient care.
+The MASCC Risk Index helps identify low-risk febrile neutropenia patients who may be safely treated with oral antibiotics ± outpatient care.
+It was developed by the Multinational Association for Supportive Care in Cancer.

 🧾 MASCC Risk Index – Scoring System